 This site profile provides information about U.S. Atomic Energy Commission (AEC) and DOE operations at Ames Laboratory that pertains to radiation exposures for monitored or unmonitored workers.
 Section 2 provides a description of the site and operations that pertain to possible radiation exposures and discusses radiation source terms.
 Section 3 provides guidance for the determination of occupational medical dose.
 Section 4 provides guidance for the determination of dose to workers outside radiological facilities due to releases of radioactive materials to the environment.
-Section 5 provides guidance for the determination of external doses from measured doses or for periods for which records of measured doses are missing.
+Section 5 provides guidance for the determination of intakes of radionuclides inside facilities.
+Section 6 provides guidance for the determination of external doses from measured doses or for periods for which records of measured doses are missing.